ricniew/ITM-TLS1.n-implementation/README.md

 If others needs to be used, you **must** modify the TEPS scripts and use them everywhere they are set in this document.

+**APPROACHES**

+**A.** If all your TEMS and Agents are **already using IP.SPIPE** you need:

+  1. Leave the TEMS configuration as it is.
+  2. Configure all your Agents to use TLSV1.2 and the specific ciphers for the TEMS connenction (**how to**: see Agents section)
+  3. Configure your TEPS to use IP.SPIPE with TLSV1.2 and the specific ciphers for the TEMS connection (**how to**: See TEPS section for further config TEPS actions related to TLSv1.2 only usage)

+**B.** If all your TEMS and Agents **uses only IP.PIPE** you need:

+  1. First configure your TEMS to use IP.SPIPE and IP:PIPE (**how to**: see TEMS section).
+By default TLSV1.x and all existing ciphers are allowed to be used.
+  2. Configure all your Agents to use IP.SPIPE with  TLSV1.2 and the specific ciphers only for the TEMS connenction (**how to**: see Agents section)
+  3. Configure your TEPS to use IP.SPIPE with TLSV1.2 and the specific ciphers for the TEMS connection (**how to**: See TEPS section for further config TEPS actions related to TLSv1.2 only usage)

+**C.**
+If all your TEMS uses **both IP:SPIPE and IP.PIPE** and **some Agents uses PIPE and others SPIPE** you need:

+  1. Leave the TEMS configuration as it is.
+  2. Configure all your Agents to use IP.SPIPE with TLSV1.2 and the specific ciphers only for the TEMS connenction (**how to**: see Agents section)
+  3. Configure your TEPS to use IP.SPIPE with TLSV1.2 and the specific ciphers for the TEMS connection (**how to**: See TEPS section for further config TEPS actions related to TLSv1.2 only usage)

 2 TEMS